EQUITY, DIVERSITY, INCLUSION, AND ACCESSIBILITY

 Reconciliation

-2022 was an active year in our Reconciliation journey.
-Led by Director, Engagement and Reconciliation, Sable Sweetgrass, and Indigenous program specialist Morgan Possberg, with guidance from our Indigenous Advisory, and trusted advisor Blackfoot Elder Saa’kokoto, we were able to increase engagement and build new relationships with Indigenous communities.
+CADA has been on a reconciliation journey for many years.
+We know this work never ends, our relationships and knowledge just continue to deepen.
+2023 was an active year in our journey.
+Led by director, engagement and reconciliation, Sable Sweetgrass, and Indigenous program specialist Morgan Possberg, with guidance from our Indigenous Advisory, and trusted advisor Blackfoot Elder Saa’kokoto, we were able to increase engagement and build new relationships with Indigenous communities.

-Sable Sweetgrass participated on many committees including the Aboriginal Awareness Week organizing committee, Native Info Exchange, Network of Indigenous Funders of Alberta, and the Western Arts Alliance conference Indigenous programming stream.
-She also attended many conferences and gatherings such as the Forward Summit, powwows and Sun Dance, and worked on Calgary Arts Development’s engagement framework — Iinitsii (the Blackfoot word for Good Relations) — which embraces a Treaty 7 Indigenous world view.
-Sable also launched a monthly podcast series: Storytelling Podcast Indigenous Stories featuring conversations with Indigenous artists.
+Sable Sweetgrass participated on many committees including the Aboriginal Awareness Week organizing committee, Native Info Exchange, and the Network of Indigenous Funders of Alberta.
+She also attended many conferences and gatherings such as the Forward Summit, powwows and Sundance, and worked on Calgary Arts Development’s engagement framework — Iinitsii (the Blackfoot word for Good Relations) — which embraces a Treaty 7 Indigenous world view.
+Sable also visited the nations of Treaty 7 to share information about our granting programs and launched a monthly podcast series: Storytelling Podcast Indigenous Stories featuring conversations with Indigenous artists.

 We continue our practice of delivering land acknowledgements at all our live events with a focus on making them personal and relevant to the work we are doing and the event.
 We also engage Elders to start our events in a good way by sharing a blessing or a teaching.